 Historically speaking, Melaka or as the westerners would call it Malacca is the most important city of Malaysia, as the origin of Malaysia lies here.
 It is here that the Portuguese first landed and established a trading port.
-This is where the Hindu king Paramesawara converted to Islam and called himself Sultan Iskandar Shah.
-And laid the foundations of the cultural mix that the country continues to have till date.
+This is where the Hindu king Parameswara converted to Islam and called himself Sultan Iskandar Shah.
+And laid the foundations of the cultural mix that the country continues to have to date.

 Melaka – Malaysia Tourist Attractions